 MiniTool is available in various packages which vary in features.
 If you want to check how the software operates, you can start with the free version.

 Use this intuitive tool to easily manage RAID partitions, clone disks, recover lost data, and more.

 SnapRAID is another very useful RAID tool that allows you to manage every aspect of your disks and store the entire range of information locally.

 This software can recover from up to six disk failures, without compromising the data.

-- In case the failed disks are not recoverable, it isolates them assuring the other disks don’t become corrupted.
+In case the failed disks are not recoverable, it can isolate them so no other disk risks becoming corrupt as well.

-- If you stop using SnapRAID at any point in time, you don’t need to reformat or move your data.
+If you stop using SnapRAID at any point in time, you will not have to reformat or move your data.

-This built-in tool found in Windows 10 protects the entire range of data stored on your hard drive, and it can customize the way the storage is used.
+This built-in tool found in Windows 10 and Windows 11 protects the entire range of data stored on your hard drive, and it can customize the way the storage is used.

 You can set custom rules that allow you to group more drives in one storage pool, and then create virtual drives.